Dragon's Lair: The Legend

-Dragon's Lair: The Legend is a 1991 side-scrolling platform video game for the Nintendo Game Boy developed by Elite Systems.
+Dragon's Lair: The Legend is a 1991 platform video game developed by Elite Systems and published by CSG Imagesoft for the Game Boy.
 The game is part of the Dragon's Lair franchise and stars Dirk the Daring, who explores the world attempting to collect all 194 fragments of the mythical Life Stone.
 The gameplay is an extreme departure from other games in the series as it includes no enemies and aside from its protagonist, no other established characters.
 It does however retain the grueling difficulty that the series is known for.

-Storyline
+Plot

 Dirk the Daring held the maid's limp and lifeless body gently in his arms, as he surveyed the carnage of the bloody battle scene.
 With the last gasps of her dying breath, Princess Daphne's loyal servant, Dirk, had been told the horrible tale of their undoing.
 It seemed a traitor in their ranks had informed the evil Mordroc that the princess' caravan was carrying the mythical Life Stone, an ancient artifact rumored to give its owner limitless power and eternal life.
 His barbaric army had ambushed the princess' helpless band, mercilessly slaying all but the beautiful Princess whom they had taken into captivity.
 Fortunately, before the attack, the maid has used her limited powers of sorcery to shatter the Life Stone into hundreds of pieces and scatter them throughout the land.
 Dirk knew what he must now do, though he did not relish the task.
 The Life Stone must be reassembled before Princess Daphne could be rescued from Mordroc's evil clutches!